sib-swiss/ena-seqdata-training/docs/course_content/finding_downloading.md

 !!! example "Our story"
-    Our project **Genetic variation of listeria in the cow brain** has the aim to gain knowledge about the genetic variability of listeria.
+    Our project **Genetic variation of listeria in cow** has the aim to gain knowledge about the genetic variability of listeria.
 At the start of the project, we want to know what kind of data is already available, and see whether we can re-analyze it to understand the genetic variation of *Listeria monocytogenes* associated with cows.

 ## Exercises